 Especially considering the wide-ranging symptoms covid-19 can cause, vaccine side effects may be an ongoing issue.
 In 1976, for instance, the “swine flu” vaccine caused an otherwise rare condition – Guillain-Barré syndrome – in which the immune system attacks the nervous system.
 The problem did not become obvious until the vaccine had already been injected into 45 million Americans.

 mRNA vaccines are known to be prone to side effects not seen in traditional vaccines using inactivated viruses.
-Sickness side effects from the Pfizer-BioNTech vaccine include headache, fatigue, fever, and worse, are being reported in a small percentage of vaccinated people.
+Sickness side effects from the Pfizer-BioNTech vaccine include headache, fatigue, fever, and worse, have been reported.
+Side effects are more common in those who have already been infected with V2.
 Dr. June Raine, head of Britain’s vaccination program, said “by the law of averages, some people will be sick or even die after they’ve had the [Pfizer/BioNTec] vaccine” that is being used against covid there.
 People are having allergic reactions to the Pfizer vaccine.
 Ugur Sahin, chief executive of BioNTech, admitted that side effects were an issue.

-Moderna said most side effect reactions were mild to moderate and short-lived.
-Among the reported side effects were injection site pain in 2.7% of trial volunteers after the 1st jab.
-After the 2nd, the most significant side effects included fatigue in 9.7%, muscle pain in 9% and joint pain in 5%.
-Others had headaches, other pains, or redness at the injection site.
+Fatigue, muscle pain, joint pain, and other pains, including headaches, are common.
+Redness at the injection site is universal.
 These side effects are as bad or worse for healthy people than catching covid, which has gentler viral loading than being shot twice with concentrated immune system provocation.
-People are reporting worse side effects after the 2nd dose of the vaccine.
+People often report worse side effects after the 2nd jab (than the 1st).

 British pharmacoepidemiologist Stephen Evans: “Allergic reaction occurs with quite a number of vaccines, and perhaps even more frequently with drugs.”
 Severe allergic reactions have been notably high with the Pfizer vaccine.